 Family travel in the Philippines is very safe.
 In fact, there are few places that I’ve visited where children are adored more than they are in the Pinoy nation.

 Family is the culture in the Philippines.
-And if you travel in the Philippines with children, you will be treated to hospitality, kindness, and support like nowhere else.
+And if you travel to the Philippines with children, you will be treated with hospitality, kindness, and support like nowhere else.

 The main languages in the Philippines are Tagalog and English.
 Most businesses can accommodate English-speaking visitors with ease.
 And if you run into a language barrier, unless you’re in a very remote region, you can likely find someone who speaks it.